jokecamp/jokecamp.com/_posts/2012-10-22-examples-of-creating-base64-hashes-using-hmac-sha256-in-different-languages.markdown

 ### <a name='groovy'></a>Groovy HMAC SHA256

 It is mostly java code but there are some slight differences.
-Taken and adapter from [Dev Takeout - Groovy HMAC/SHA256 representation](http://juliusgithaiga.blogspot.com/2013/06/hmacsha256-representation.html) blog post.
+Adapted from [Dev Takeout - Groovy HMAC/SHA256 representation](http://juliusgithaiga.blogspot.com/2013/06/hmacsha256-representation.html).

 ```groovy
 import javax.crypto.Mac;